Cobliteam/kamon-datadog/README.md

 #### Span Reporter
 As [recommended](https://docs.datadoghq.com/api/?lang=python#tracing) , the Span reporter assumes that you have an instance of the Datadog Agent running in localhost and listening on port 8125.
-If that is not the case the you can use the `kamon.datadog.trace.http.api-url` configuration key to point the module at your Datadog Agent installation.
+If that is not the case, you can use the `kamon.datadog.trace.http.api-url` configuration key to point the module at your Datadog Agent installation.

-Don't forget to configure [actors filtering for message tracing](https://kamon.io/documentation/1.x/instrumentation/akka/message-tracing/)
+Don't forget to configure [actors filtering for message tracing](https://kamon.io/docs/latest/instrumentation/akka/tracing/)

 ### Metric Units ###